-The CICA issued three new accounting standards in January 2009: Section 1582, Business Combinations ("Section 1582"), Section 1601, Consolidated Financial Statements ("Section 1601"), and Section 1602, Non-controlling Interests ("Section 1602").
+The CICA issued three new accounting standards in January 2009: Section 1582, Business Combinations ("Section 1582"), Section 1601, Consolidated Financial Statements ("Section 1601"), and Section 1602, Non-controlling Interests.
 These new standards will be effective for fiscal years beginning on or after January 1, 2011.
-The Company is in the process of evaluating the requirements of the new standards.
+Besides Section 1602, the Company is in the process of evaluating the requirements of the new standards.